-- Payers may classify devices or tests as:

 - Innovative breakthrough for patient health

 - Fills a compelling unmet need

+- Does it replace a health care professional?

 - Replacing an existing test/technology

 - Must have superior characteristics (ex: outcomes, speed, quality/quantity of performance or data)

 - Is it less expensive?

 - Additive to existing test/technology

 - Fills an information or treatment gap

 - Is it more cost effective when you look at the total cost of the patient's treatment?